wangwooseok96/steam-analysis/README.md

 ## 🚀 Key Insights
 - Paid games in the sample are concentrated primarily in the lower-to-mid price range
-- Game price shows only a weak relationship with estimated player ownership
+- Game price shows only a weak relationship with estimated ownership
 - Estimated ownership varies substantially across major game genres

 ---